juanacopello/juanacopello/README.md

 :female_detective: I am a Journalist and I currently work at LA NACION in Buenos Aires, Argentina.

-:woman_technologist: I’m interested in how Media, Design and Technology come together with journalism to create not only new ways of telling stories but also a value-added product for readers.
+:woman_technologist: I’m interested in how Media, Design and Technology come together with journalism to create not only new ways of telling stories but also a value-added product for readers and audiences.

-:technologist:	I am currently learning to code: I have basic and intermediate knowledge about HTML, CSS and JavaScript.
-I am now starting with p5.js and hope to begin coding with d3.js soon.
+:technologist:	I am currently learning to code: I have intermediate knowledge about HTML, CSS and JavaScript.
+I am now learning with p5.js and hope to begin coding with d3.js soon.

-:paintbrush:	I am also interested in UX/UI Design, hoping to apply this knowledge to News Applications and News Deisgn.
+:paintbrush:	I am also interested in UX/UI Design, hoping to apply these skills to news applications and information design.

 <!--
 **juanacopello/juanacopello** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.